Vic-More/alx-higher_level_programming/0x0D-SQL_introduction/README.md

- a script that computes the score average of all records in the table second_table of the database hbtn_0c_0 in your MySQL server a script that lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server a script that converts hbtn_0c_0 database to UTF8 (utf8mb4, collate utf8mb4_unicode_ci) in your MySQL server
+ a script that computes the score average of all records in the table second_table of the database hbtn_0c_0 in your MySQL server a script that lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server a script that converts hbtn_0c_0 database to UTF8 (utf8mb4, collate utf8mb4_unicode_ci) in your MySQL server a script that displays the average temperature (Fahrenheit) by city ordered by temperature (descending)